javanhut/Ivaldi/README.md

 A: No!
 Ivaldi works completely independently and integrates directly with GitHub's API.

 **Q: Can I use existing Git repositories?**
 A: Yes!
-Use `ivaldi download <git-url>` to import any Git repository with full history preservation.
+Use `ivaldi mirror <git-url>` to import any Git repository with full history preservation, or `ivaldi download <git-url>` for just the current files.

 **Q: What happens to my work when I switch timelines?**
 A: Ivaldi automatically preserves all uncommitted work - you can never lose changes.

 **Q: How do memorable names work?**
 A: Every commit gets a unique name like `bright-river-42`.
 You can reference commits by these names instead of SHA hashes.

+**Q: How do I rename timelines like master to main?**
+A: Use `ivaldi rename master --to main`.
+When you upload, it creates the new branch name on GitHub.

+**Q: Can I get timeline info in my shell prompt?**
+A: Yes!
+Run `./scripts/quick-setup.sh` for Oh My Zsh integration, or see `./scripts/INSTALL_PROMPT.md` for other shells.

 **Q: Is this compatible with my team's Git workflow?**
 A: Yes!
 Ivaldi creates standard Git repositories on GitHub that your team can interact with normally.